 The search for a natural face moisturizer may not be as arduous as you might think.
-In fact, it might not take you further than your own kitchen!
-There are plenty of natural ingredients, whole foods even, in the kitchen that can do double duty as a face moisturizer.
+In fact, for some of them, it might not take you farther than your own kitchen!
+There are plenty of ingredients in the kitchen that can do double duty as a natural face moisturizer.

 10 Natural Face Moisturizers

 While coconut oil serves countless purposes in the kitchen and for your face, it won’t necessarily serve all every type of skin.
 However, if you have dry, dehydrated skin, you are a great candidate for coconut oil.

 Coconut oil protects skin from UV radiation [source].
 Its high fatty acid content and potent antioxidant and anti-inflammatory properties [source] help with the skin’s natural barrier but could cause breakouts if you have oily or acne-prone skin.